 You will have a much better time using a ramp to get the scooter inside a truck, van, or any other option.

 Check this bi-folding loading ramp from Amazon if you need a set for current (and future) use.
+I prefer a wider option to help me walk it up if I don’t have help.

 Below you’ll find a list of steps to roll the scooter in.